 I like a bit of philosophy once and a while, even though I haven’t encountered it during my student years.
 Although it’s sometimes difficult to make the distinguish between a philosopher and a sophist.
 The philosophy teacher here had sometimes the tendency to degenerate into a fairly dictatorial sophist with his puns and fallacious reasoning.
 But he was undeniably an intelligent man.
 Just as the graduating senior students in this class located in Jakarta.
 The introduction of the participants in this philosophical jousting, the structure of the story, the sometimes philosophical dialogue and the ultimate test that this Mr.Zimit had prepped, caused a tingling start.
 That, however, slowly slides into a meaningless, absurd and trivial conclusion, no philosopher could have made up.

-First we meet the two protagonists Petra (Sophie Lowe) and James (Rhys Wakefield) who since indefinitely form a couple and actually are mutually antagonistic.
+First we meet the two protagonists Petra (Sophie Lowe) and James (Rhys Wakefield) who form a couple and actually are mutually antagonistic.
 Petra is the primus of the class and very smart, while James dangles at the end as we will learn later.
 The fact that Petra leaves for school that morning, and warns him not to fall asleep, wasn’t very smart.
 Rhys Wakefield is suitable for this role as a soft looking hunk who girls like Petra , an angelic appearance with a fragile appearance and a vulnerable personality, constantly fall in love with.
-Rhys was showcased in “The Purge ” as the crazy leader of the student group and ” +1 ” as the dimwit that searches a whole movie for his girlfriend.
+Rhys was showcased in “The Purge” as the crazy leader of the student group and ” +1” as the dimwit that searches a whole movie for his girlfriend.
 Both films I didn’t rate that high, so I actually had something like “Jesus, again a movie as stupid as an ox”.
 It wasn’t that bad after all.
-Sophie Lowe has such an angelic appearance who everyone will love.
+Sophie Lowe has such an angelic appearance.
+I’m sure everyone would fall in love with her.
 Only she has the facial expression of a cow and her involvement in the conversations demonstrate either total disinterest or being stoned .

 The concept was original and promising, but they should have philosophized a bit longer about the end….